-Within their respective strategies and in the lead-up to setting an ambitious pan African capacity building programme, these 5 partner institutions have joined forces in a 5-year training: Training on International Water Law (IWL).
-Hence a 2016 Regional IWL for improved transboundary water management in Africa is being organized by Global Water Partnership (GWP) in collaboration with the University of Dundee (UK), Makerere University (Uganda), The Intergovernmental Authority on Development (IGAD) and the African Network for Basin Organizations (ANBO).
+Within their respective strategies and in the led-up to setting an ambitious pan African capacity building program, the 5 partner institutions have decided to join efforts to develop a 5 year training on Training on International Water Law (IWL).
+Hence a 2016 Regional IWL for improved transboundary water management in Africa is being organized by Global Water Partnership (GWP) in collaboration with the University of Dundee (UK), Makerere University (Uganda), The Intergovernmental Authority on Development (IGAD) and African Network for Basin Organizations (ANBO).
 The Regional Training will take place in Kampala, Uganda 5-12 June 2016.